grantsingleton/Chess/index.md

 }
 ```

 After a piece is stored, the next button click will be a 'move click'.
 When a user tries to move a piece, several checks are performed.
 First, that piece must pass an isValidMove function which is a function written to validate the moves of each type of piece.
 The location of the move is checked to be sure that this move is not going to kill a friendly piece.
-It also checks to be sure it is that moving players turn (for network mode).
+It also checks that it is actually the players turn who is trying to make a move (for network mode).
 Finally, if the user is moving their king, the program checks to be sure that the proposed move will not place the king in check.
 After the above checks are performed, the piece is moved.

 ```java
 if (selected.isValidMove(x, y) && checkMoveLocation(x, y) && selected.getColor().equals(turn)) {